 Maybe.
 It really depends on your intentions.
 Are you planning on buying a single house or condo?
 This will likely not pass muster.
 Are you guying two houses or condos?
 Again, this may not be enough to pass the “marginality” requirement and you may not be able to show an active, operating commercial enterprise.
 But, are you interested in buying an apartment building with many units?
 You may have a shot at an E2 visa.
 As with all types of businesses, you’re going to need to show that this business is not marginal, that it is a real and operating enterprise and that you can make more than just enough for you and your family.

 How long will the E2 via process take?

 It depends.
-When you decide to move forward with an E2, we will send you a checklist.
+When you decide to move forward with an E2 visa, we will send you a checklist.
 This list will have all of the documents you’ll need to provide in order to move forward.
 Sometimes people get the information to us in a couple of weeks.
 Sometimes it takes a couple of months.
 Once we have the information and submit the information to the Consulate, the timeline depends upon that office.
 Some offices can review applications and set interviews within a couple of weeks.
 Sometimes it takes a few months.
 Once you have the interview and are approved, you will have your visa in your passport typically within 5 business days.

 I am in the US on an E2 visa.
 How do I apply for a green card?

 The E2 visa will never “turn into” a green card, and the E2 visa doesn’t help you get a green card.
 That said, you may always change your status while legally in the US.
 Some things to consider: do you have any US citizen or US green card holder relatives?
 Is your spouse eligible for a green card?
 Are your children eligible for green cards?
 If the answer to any of these questions is “yes,” you may have a chance to get a green card.
 One word of warning — the E2 doesn’t allow the intent of staying in the US.
 You must intend on returning to your country of origin.
 So, if you are considering trying for a green card, you should speak with a lawyer first.